spree/spree/guides/content/developer/deployment/heroku.md

 The assets for your application will still be precompiled, it's just that Rails won't be intialized during this process.

+### Paperclip image quality issues
+Heroku currently defaults to a surprisingly old version of ImageMagick (6.5 as of March 2014) which can cause problems.
+Aside from the fact that 6.5 is missing some of the newer command line arguments that Paperclip can invoke, its [image conversion quality is noticeably inferior](http://i.imgur.com/dqeNdlW.png) to that of the current release.
+You can easily work around this by [using a Heroku buildpack to provide the latest ImageMagick release](https://github.com/spree/spree/pull/3104#issuecomment-36977413).
+You may have to `:reprocess!` your images after upgrading ImageMagick.

 ### S3 Support

 Because Heroku's filesystem is readonly, you will need to configure Spree to